 This service follows the structure of the traditional Lutheran liturgy.
 The congregation sings hymns and is supported by organ or piano and the chancel choir and occasionally other musicians or one of our children's choirs.
 Holy Communion is celebrated at every Sunday service.

-Contemporary Service - 11:00 a.m. on the second and fourth Sundays
+Contemporary Service - 11:00 a.m. on the second Sunday

-Contemporary worship is on the second and fourth Sundays of the month at the 11 a.m. service (10 a.m. in the summer).
+Contemporary worship is on the second Sunday of the month at the 11 a.m. service (10 a.m. in the summer).
 This hour of contemporary worship is a bit more informal than our traditional service but is liturgical.
-Music is led by our adult or youth praise bands and includes guitar, drums and keyboard.
+Music is led by our praise bands and includes guitar, drums and keyboard.

 Holy Communion is celebrated at every Sunday service.
 We welcome to God's table all baptized Christians who proclaim with us that Jesus Christ is truly present in the bread and the wine.
 Children receive Holy Communion instruction in the fall of the second grade year during Sunday School, older students who haven't yet received communion are welcome!
 However, practices vary from church to church and if your younger child has been receiving communion at another church, they are welcome to the Lord's table.